txt/se25fall/docs/projects/proj23/notes.md

 ## Notes on Proj2

+Dr. Rieder showed me a set of prompts for exploring high level design concepts.
+The prompts are interesting since they lead naturally to design revisions.

+This page offers those notes.

+Note that NONE of the comments here will be used to grade your work.
+Repeat, none, no, zero, zip, nada.
+So think of these as ideas blowing by in the wind-- which you can ignore.

+That said, I found them insightful.
+See what you think.

-> This page offers some LLM-generated notes on your projects.
-Note that **NONE** of the comments here will be used to grade your work.
+> Note that **NONE** of the comments here will be used to grade your work.
 Rpeat, none, no, zero, zip, nada.
 So think of these as ideas blowing by in the wind-- which you can ignore.

+## Analysis Methods

 I gave claude.ai access to all your posters then I asked it to sort the projects on two axes: